DaveCaulfield/mkg-north-dublin-martial-arts/testing.md

 ![screen shot of timetable bug](docs/readme-images/firefox-submit-query.png)

-- A value had been omitted for the submit input.
-When value="submit" was added the submit button feature rendered correctly.
+- A value attribute was found to have been omitted for the submit input.
+- When value="submit" was added the submit button feature rendered correctly.

 ![screen shot of timetable fix](docs/readme-images/firefox-submit-fix.png)